All All News Products Insights AI DevOps and CI/CD Community

 • Supports CI/CD Pipelines: Similar to Agile, CI/CD relies on running automated tests to ensure that new code integrations are continuously tested, which makes regression testing an integral part of it.

-📚 Read More: Regression testing in Agile: A complete guide
+📚 Read More: Regression Testing in Agile: A Complete Guide

-3. Risk of overlooking bugs: when the pressure’s on to release quickly, it’s easy to overlook smaller parts of the system.
-Maybe a feature that worked flawlessly in previous releases suddenly breaks, and no one noticed.
-The more complex your app becomes, the higher the chance of missing hidden bugs lurking in the shadows.
+3. Risk of overlooking bugs: under tight release timelines, it’s easy to miss smaller components.
+Features that worked flawlessly before can suddenly break.
+The more complex the system becomes, the higher the risk of hidden bugs slipping through.

-Typically, regression testing is done when:
+Regression testing is typically performed when:

 • A new requirement is added to an existing feature

-• Patch fixes are added
+• Patch fixes are applied

-• A new version of the software is released
+• A new software version is released

-• A new third-party system is integrated with the current system
+• A new third-party system is integrated

 In simpler terms: